Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 Where to Stay With Kids in Mexico City

 For first-time families, Roma Norte and Polanco are the safest, prettiest, most stroller-friendly neighborhoods.
-Roma is more bohemian and food-forward, Polanco is more upscale and slick.
+Roma is more bohemian and food-forward.
+Polanco is more upscale and slick.
 Both have parks, kid-friendly cafes, and easy taxi access.

 Getting Around at Christmas

-Mexico City's metro is excellent and during the holidays they often run a special Santa-themed train.
+The CDMX metro is excellent and during the holidays they often run a special Santa-themed train.
 Uber works flawlessly.
 The Turibus double-decker hop-on hop-off does a Christmas lights night route that kids genuinely love, especially if you have not yet braved the metro at night.

 Christmas Day in Mexico City